 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 What exactly is the purpose of a detox center?
 Patients that are addicted to certain substances (benzodiazepines or opiates) will need medical supervision as they detoxify their bodies, and this can happen at a detox center.
 You may relapse if you try to detox by yourself as withdrawal symptoms will become.
 However, with medical supervision, you will be kept comfortable.

 The detoxification process — though essential to a recovery journey — is only dealing with the physical aspect of addiction.
 A treatment program deals with the spiritual, emotional, psychological and mental aspects of addiction.
-Detox centers can be beneficial, but it is sometimes smarter to attend a facility like The Recovery Village where you will be provided with medically assisted detox and be able to begin a treatment program right after.
+Detox centers can be beneficial, but it is sometimes smarter to attend a National-branded facility where you will be provided with medically assisted detox and be able to begin a treatment program right after.